 COVID-19 (CORONAVIRUS) UPDATE

-The Australian Government is monitoring the spread of COVID-19 (Coronavirus) and restrictions are currently in place regarding travel and public gatherings.
+The NSW Government is continually monitoring the status of COVID-19 (Coronavirus) in the community and restrictions relating to travel and public gatherings are in place.

-Each state or territory has its own entry requirements and travel restrictions for residents and travellers from NSW.
-Please visit Tourism Australia’s Travel Status Map for the latest travel advice and information.
+Requirements are changing, and each state or territory has its own permits and travel restrictions for residents and travellers from NSW.

 Holidaymakers should call their planned accommodation venues, attractions and tourism operators to ensure they will be open and confirm bookings before travelling.

-Visitors and businesses must follow the latest health advice in terms of physical distancing, practicing good hygiene, and staying home if feeling unwell.
+Visitors and businesses must follow the latest health advice in terms of physical distancing, practising good hygiene, and staying home if feeling unwell.